Work samples

 20x16 Acrylic on Canvas

-“Tirce” is named for the third canonical hour (the third hour after sunrise), which coincides with my favorite time to painti.
+“Tirce” is named for the third canonical hour (the third hour after sunrise), which coincides with my favorite time to paint.
 I guess you can say this painting was inspired by itself.
 The notion initiating it was the red swath center left on the canvas, painted with large dots and then not layered over with smaller dots.
 The outer circle towards the upper right was added in a moment of pique, frustrated that this painting wasn’t going anywhere.
 As soon as I added that outer circle I knew that I screwed it up.
 I was left with no option but to triple down.
 And somehow that works for me.

 Available for Purchase